sunfounder/pironman/docs/source/ssd.rst

 M.2 modules come in different sizes and can also be utilized for Wi-Fi, WWAN, Bluetooth, GPS, and NFC.

-M.2 SSDs typically come in four dimensions, which may be deduced from the card name —2230, 2242, 2260, and 2280 — "22" represents the width in millimeters (mm), while the next two digits represent the length, also in mm.
-The longer the drive, the more NAND flash chips can be mounted; hence, more capacity.
+Pironman supports four M.2 SATA SSD sizes based on their names: 2230, 2242, 2260, and 2280.
+The "22" is the width in millimeters (mm), and the two following numbers are the length.
+The longer the drive, the more NAND flash chips can be mounted; therefore, the more capacity.

 .. image:: img/m2_ssd_size.png